This page provides a set of questions and answers about the ICS core curriculum.

 The core curriculum leads to the following improvements for students:

-- More consistent student background in core courses: Previously, students taking (for example) ICS 311 could range from sophomores in their third semester to seniors about to graduate.
-This variety of backgrounds made courses like ICS 311 hard to teach, and unfairly disadvantages certain students.
-Under the core curriculum, all students will reach ICS 311 and 314 with the same preparation, enabling the course to be taught more effectively.
+- Consistent student background in core courses: Under the core curriculum, all students will reach ICS 311 and 314 with the same preparation, enabling the course to be taught more effectively.